 - Carrying aboard any package or article of a size which will block any aisle, emergency exit, or stairway of the vehicle.

 - Carrying aboard any animal not housed in an enclosed carrying container, or carrying a container which blocks or hinders travel in the aisle, emergency exit, or stairway.
 Service animals are allowed.

 - Carrying aboard a stroller unless such item is folded and unoccupied.
-Strollers must remain folded while aboard the PS vehicle and must not block or obstruct an aisle, emergency exit, or stairway.
+Strollers must remain folded while aboard the shuttle bus and must not block or obstruct an aisle, emergency exit, or stairway.

 - Playing radios or other audio devices or musical instruments aboard unless the only sound produced by such item is emitted by a personal listening attachment (earphone) audible only to the person carrying the device producing the sound.
-An exception exists for peace officers, security guards, and for PS officials while performing their official duties.
+An exception exists for peace officers, security guards, and for shuttle service operators while performing their official duties.